jessicatenfen/CreateUrlLambda/README.md

 This function belongs to a serverless URL shortening service built with AWS services, including Lambda, API Gateway, and S3.
 AWS services enable the creation of scalable and cost-efficient applications.
 This project was developed during a free Rocketseat event.

+This function saves the information of the original URL and generates an unique UUID that will be used to acess the original URL.

 ## :large_blue_diamond: Technologies

 The following tools were used in this project: